t-karasova/grs-samples-python/tutorial_filtering.md

 **```filter = expression, { " AND " | "OR", expression };```**

-The same as in previous step, use **search_with_filtering.py** to modify the filter expression.
+Similarly to the previous step, use **search_with_filtering.py** to modify the filter expression.

-Try this expression to see how different expressions can be combined:
+Try this expression to see how different filtering conditions can be combined:
 ```
 filter = '(categories: ANY("Nest > speakers and displays")) AND (price: IN(80.0, *))'
 ```